bhaskardutta111/blueDeveloperDir/README.md

 # practice111

-This is a copy of the original website that I have created just to practice HTML and CSS.
-I am also not the developer of the original website.
+This website is just a small project of mine to practice HTML, CSS, Bootstrap, PHP and MySQL.